osrf/gazebo_tutorials/inertia/tutorial.md

 * ball.dae: 362 vertices, 1440 faces

-Each mesh has a similar number of vertices, but `ball.dae` has roughtly twice as many faces.
+Each mesh has a similar number of vertices, but `ball.dae` has roughly twice as many faces.
 Running the command
 `Filters` `->` `Cleaning and Repairing` `->` `Remove Duplicate Faces` reduces the number of faces in `ball.dae` to 720 and gives